The original Caley Brothers

 We thought it only right to re-establish the name, with their blessing, once we’d started our Mushroom business.

-We are three siblings in Surrey growing Fresh Oyster mushrooms and creating Grow your own kits, developing mushroom products.
+We are siblings in Sussex growing Fresh Oyster mushrooms and creating Grow your own kits, developing mushroom products.

 We are passionate about eating delicious, nutritious food.
 Home grown produce is a huge part of that.
 Growing seeds, planting potatoes, and even the odd mushroom kit in a damp cupboard sit fondly in our childhood memories.
 Food has always brought us together.
 Now growing and learning to grow mushrooms together has given us more than we could have imagined.
 We’ve plenty of plans to grow all kind of interesting, delicious and nutritonally beneficial mushrooms, to develop various mushroom cooking ingredients, to find our place at local farmer’s markets, and to write our own recipe pages from the ideas we have collected on our facebook recipe group.
 Its a great journey to be on, we have endless ideas.
 Follow us here https://www.instagram.com/caleybrothers/